Pop Art Group Project

 Our Pop Art Group Projects are collaborative artworks for up to 20 people.
-Each participant completes a section of the image which is then assembled with the others to create a unique artwork.
+Each participant completes a section of the image which is then assembled with the others to reveal a unique artwork.

-The strength of this lesson lies in the fact that all of the participants, irrespective of their individual artistic abilities, contribute to the success of the whole project and consequently a sense of achievement is shared by all.
-Follow the instructions below to see how it works.
+The strength of this lesson lies in the fact that all of the participants, irrespective of their individual artistic abilities, contribute to the success of the entire project and consequently a sense of achievement is shared by all.

 Step 1 - Creating a Template

-You start the project by creating a template image.
+You start the project by creating a template image that measures 5X4 units.
 You can find out how to do this in our Pop Art Portrait Lesson.

-Note: You also have the option of printing any of our eighteen different A3 template portraits that you can reach by clicking on the pop art portraits at the bottom of each page.
+Note: You also have the option of printing any of our ready-made portrait templates that you can access by clicking on the pop art portraits menu at the bottom of each page.

 Step 2 - Cutting Up the Template